Are you giving your family your best?

 You’ve just dealt with your third minor catastrophe for the day, walked in the door and started dinner.

-The kids come running in wanting to know what’s for dinner and when will it be ready and can you please drop them off at Timmy’s to finish up their school project tonight – the one that’s due tomorrow….oh and did you pick up everything they need to finish their project?
+The kids come running in wanting to know what’s for dinner and when will it be ready and can you please drop them off at Timmy’s to finish up their school project tonight – the one that’s due tomorrow… oh, and do you happen to have everything they need to finish that project?

 In the meantime, your husband walks through the door on his cell phone trying to finish up some last minute work.
 You give each other that little “chin in the air” nod and go back to making dinner.